vinc/vinc.cc/src/recipes.html.md

 - Add chopped parsley and mint
 - Add some lemon juice
 - Add some olive oil
-- Add the cooked bulgur
+- Add the cooked grains
 - Chill the bowl in refrigerator for 30 min before serving

 ### [Mujaddara][mujaddara] (lentils and rice)